KonghaYao/Recorder/README.md

 - 💻 Automatically capture clicks, keyboard inputs, window resizes, and scroll events.
 - 🤖 Generate clean and commented scripts for Cypress, Playwright and Puppeteer.
+- 😀 Recording human actions and use shortcuts to generate assertion script.
 - 📋 Preview recording progress and copy generated scripts mid-test to clipboard.
 - 📛 Generate element selectors using `id` and `class` as well as other HTML